All of our content is written by humans, not robots. Learn More

 Dropped VPN Connections and VPN Kill Switches

 Here’s how much of a difference having a VPN kill switch makes.
 As soon as your VPN connection drops, the kill switch notices.
 It interrupts your device’s internet connection instantly, and you won’t be able to access anything online.
 The only way to restore your internet connection is to reconnect to the VPN.
+While that might seem a bit tedious, it’s incredibly useful for security and privacy purposes.

 FYI: There are several reasons your VPN could drop unexpectedly, such as a spike in users, an overcrowded server, or an unreliable VPN protocol.
+Read our guide on how to check if your VPN is working or not to make sure your internet activity stays private.

 Do All VPN Kill Switches Work the Same Way?